|Approved by||Council, 21 April 2009|

-Withdrawn items may not be deleted, but will be removed from public view and the items’ identifiers/URLs may be retained indefinitely.
+Withdrawn items may not be deleted from OUR Archive, but will be removed from public view; metadata associated with withdrawn items may be retained indefinitely.

-The IRR does not accept liability for any losses or damage arising directly or indirectly from reliance on the information contained within the IRR.
+- The University does not accept liability for any losses or damage arising directly or indirectly from reliance on the information contained within OUR Archive.

 - New Zealand Copyright Act 1994

 If you have any queries regarding the content of this policy or need further clarification, contact: